 An analysis of the methods for treating various kinds of psychological data.
 Tests of significance, correlational analysis and analysis of variance, in their application to psychological research.

 ADVANCED COURSES

 401. EMOTION.
 Spring term.
 Credit three hours.
-Prerequisite, nine hours of psychology.
-M W F 9.
-Mr. ---.
+Prerequisite, consent of instructor.
+M W F 10.
+Mr. WALK.

 An analysis of the contemporary theories of emotion in light of current psychological and physiological research.